-Ever wanted a complete chess opening repertoire – for White and Black – that could be learned in a week?
+Ever wanted a complete chess opening repertoire – for White and Black – whose basics can be learned in a week?
 A strategic low-maintenance repertoire that does not require memorizing of long variations, and yet can frustrate both stronger and weaker opponents?

 As Black, we choose the slippery Scandinavian and a carefully crafted hybrid of the Slav and QGA.
 As White it is the English Opening, often with Botvinnik set-ups that will give our opponents fits!
 These will become your special lines, where you will know and understand more than most players, even much stronger ones.